Viorica Ursuleac: Life and career

-Ursuleac's voice was not of great beauty, at least as recorded, but she was reckoned a great musician and actress.
+Ursuleac's voice was not of great beauty, at least as recorded, but she was considered to be an accomplished musician and actress.
 In the words of one colleague, the soprano Hildegard Ranczak, "Although she had a lovely, facile top, I was constantly amazed at the two hours' vocalizing she went through before each performance.
 Hers was, in my opinion, a marvelously constructed, not really natural voice which she used with uncanny intelligence".
-Ursuleac died at the age of ninety-one in the village of Ehrwald in Tyrol where she had resided since before the death in 1954 of her husband, Clemens Krauss.